Frank77GLD/android_device_asus_K00F/README.md

 This will build a cm9 rom cose thats what i have on my laptop here.
 Cm10.2, cm11 and cm12 will be done some time later.
 Kernel file missing for now.

+Making the vendor files (proprietary-files): in ICS/device/asus/K00F/src i did put all the files i got from the ota system.img

+cd into ICS/device/asus/K00F (with a terminal)
+Than run: . copy-files.sh
+The folder proprietary will be made in ICS/device/asus/K00F

 To build the rom you would have to download the cm9 device tree first.
 I would sugest to just download the device tree as a zip file.
 You need to be logged in to do that i think.
 Put the device tree files in: device/asus/K00F folder for me its in ICS/device/asus/K00F ICS is my workfolder.

 TO BUILD THE ROM: